PravinKumarPathak/Data-Science-Project/README.md

 SpaceX for a rocket launch.

 ### Tasks:
-The following tasks are performed to accomplish the project:
+The following tasks are performed to accomplish the project =>
-1) Data Collection with API
+1) Data Collection with API: [Link](https://github.com/PravinKumarPathak/Data-Science-Project/blob/main/Data%20Collection%20with%20API.ipynb)
 2) Data Collection with Web Scraping
 3) Data Wrangling
 4) EDA with SQL